-Before you decide on your living room furniture, you'll need to decide what style you'd like for the room.
+Before you decide on your family room furniture, you'll need to decide what style you'd like for the room.
 Do you prefer classic, timeless designs?
 Traditional furniture, such as tufted sofas and wingback chairs, might be best for your room.
 If you are drawn to a more on-trend look, you may opt for modern or mid-century modern designs.
 Somewhere in the middle?
 You can always mix and match items from different sets for a transitional look to create your own style.

 3) Consider Storage

-When considering storage options for your living room, media consoles and TV stands are the perfect place to start.
+When considering storage options for your family room, media consoles and TV stands are the perfect place to start.
 Media consoles provide a stylish platform for your TV and other home media.
 If you prefer to conceal DVD players and other equipment, pick a console with plenty of storage space and shelves.
 Closed storage in drawers or behind doors keeps things dust free.

 Cabinets, bookcases and shelves are also great options for displaying books, home accents and more.
 For a space saving option, consider stackable storage.
-Stackable pieces can be arranged in whatever configuration you need—place them side-by-side, or layer them on top of one another to create the ultimate piece for your living room.
+Stackable pieces can be arranged in whatever configuration you need—place them side-by-side, or layer them on top of one another to create the ultimate piece for your space.

 4) Incorporate Table Surfaces

-Once you've decided on the seating for your living room, you'll need to add table surfaces.
+Once you've decided on the seating for your space, you'll need to add table surfaces.
 Depending on the style you chose for your room, you may want a classic wood accent table or more modern options constructed of glass or marble.
 Strategically place your end tables near chairs to provide a surface for drinks (don't forget coasters), remotes, books and more.
 For more spacious rooms, try adding a console table behind a sofa.
 This provides an extra surface for table lamps and decorative accents.

 5) Add the Finishing Decorative Touches